DfMALab/HyperML/README.md

 # HyperML
-A new Hyper Model Language
+A new Hyper textual as well as visaul Modeling Language